The Waiting Place - Australian Catholics Magazine

 The high resolution file was supplied for print.
 The layout with text for the cover was completed by Australian Catholics (I created the Illustration only).

-I hope this connects you to those in poverty that are waiting...
+I hope this connects us to those waiting in poverty—we are never alone...

 The Brief // Theme: The waiting place